arazd/pifia/README.md

 ## Installation

 ### System requirements
 Linux, Mac OS, Windows are supported for running the code on CPU; We recommend Linux for running experiments with GPU.
 At least 16GB of RAM is required to run the software.
+The codebase has been heavily tested on Linux 4.15.0-206-generic #217-Ubuntu.

 ### Dependencies
 Our implementation is based on Python 3 and TensorFlow 2.1.